 36 Nor, it would seem to follow, in the ground beneath or airspace above the surface.

 37 R (on the application of Wayne Smith) v The Land Registry (Peterborough Office) EWCA Civ 200.

-Where the first registration application relates to land within a highway that is not maintainable at the public expense, or the application is under paragraph 18 of Schedule 12, LRA 2002, we have to be satisfied that the factual possession did not constitute an illegal obstruction38.
-The point should be addressed in the application.
-We will normally serve notice on the highway authority before proceeding further.
-If the first registration application is completed so as to include the highway, the registered title will be subject to the public right of way39.
-If the application under paragraph 18 is completed, then the registered title, to the extent it includes the highway, will be subject to the public right of way and, if the highway is maintainable at the public expense, to the highway authority’s estate in the surface; both the right of way and highway authority’s estate will continue to operate as overriding interests40.
+Where a first registration application relates to land within a highway that is not maintainable at the public expense and the application is completed so as to include the highway, the registered title will be subject to the public right of way38.
+Where an application under paragraph 18 of Schedule 12, LRA 2002 relates to such land and is completed, then the registered title, to the extent it includes the highway, will be subject to the public right of way and, if the highway is maintainable at the public expense, to the highway authority’s estate in the surface; both the right of way and highway authority’s estate will continue to operate as overriding interests39.

 6 Land Registry’s response and registration

 Often the statements in statements of truth or statutory declarations, while not untrue, do not give a complete picture.
 For example, the person making the statement or declaration may have forgotten to mention a gate in a feature that appears, on the Ordnance Survey map, to bar access from adjoining land.
 Usually, therefore, we need to arrange for a surveyor from Ordnance Survey to inspect the land and to see their report before we can register with any class of title.